 If you can’t make that one, you can try with any gluten-free flour mix (just make sure it contains xanthan gum because that helps in binding the dough).
 The final result using different flour mix might vary slightly, depending on what flours your mix contains.

 To find the recipe for my gluten-free flour mix click, HERE.

 * These Gluten-Free Bagels are freezer friendly.
-To freeze baked bagels simply wrap the loaf or the slices in plastic foil and place it in a freezer friendly bag or container.
-To defrost it, thaw in the fridge or room temperature or warm it up in the oven on 180C (350F) degrees.
+To freeze baked bagels simply wrap them in plastic foil and place it in a freezer friendly bag or container.
+To defrost it, thaw in the fridge or room temperature or warm it up in the oven at 180C (350F) degrees.